cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 ### Entrypoints

-Different events will trigger execution of different top-level functions in the `.cirrus.star`.
+Different events will trigger execution of different top-level functions in the `.cirrus.star` file.
 These functions reserve certain names and will be called with different arguments depending on the event which triggered the execution.

 #### `main()`